Christian Nationalist Crusade

+Christian Nationalist Crusade was an American political advocacy organization founded by Gerald L. K. Smith in 1947.
+It nominated Smith for President in 1948 and Douglas MacArthur in 1952.

-Christian Nationalist Crusade was an American antisemitic organization which operated from St. Louis, Missouri.
-Its founder was Gerald L. K. Smith.
-It sold and distributed, inter alia, The International Jew, and subscribed to the antisemitic views embodied in The Protocols of the Elders of Zion which it also published.
+The Christian Nationalist Crusade promoted antisemitic and racist causes, including the sale and distribution of The International Jew.
+It subscribed to the antisemitic views embodied in The Protocols of the Elders of Zion which it also published.
 According to details published by the Library of Congress, Smith "prepared" The International Jew for publication, date possibly in the 1950s.

+As much as the CNC was focused on political causes, it also served as a platform for promoting Christian Identity doctrine.

 History

-Smith founded this entity in St. Louis, Missouri, in 1942, with the purpose to "preserve America as a Christian nation being conscious of a highly organized campaign to substitute Jewish tradition for Christian tradition".
-Its purpose was also to oppose Communism, one world government and immigration.
-It also aimed to "fight mongrelization and all attempts to force the intermixture of the black and White races".
-It was effectively a political party, and promoted antisemitic and racist causes, particularly in St. Louis from the 1940s through the 1950s.
+After being the presidential candidate for the America First Party in the 1944 election, Gerald L. K. Smith announced a renaming of the party to the Christian Nationalist Party in August, 1947.
+Also in 1947, Gerald L. K. Smith founded the Christian Nationalist Crusade in St. Louis, Missouri.
+Initially, Smith announced that the party would not nominate a candidate for the 1948 election.

-It engaged in publication and distribution of texts advocating its views, and had produced monthly magazine, called The Cross and the Flag.
+The organization engaged in publication and distribution of texts advocating its views, and produced monthly magazine called The Cross and the Flag.
 Particular targets identified by its head, Gerald L. K. Smith, included radio commentator Drew Pearson, Hollywood communists, and jazz music.
-Its headquarters were in St. Louis until 1953.

-The Christian Nationalist Crusade engaged in the circulation of petitions urging national action in support of segregation.

-As a political party, the Christian Nationalist Party ran candidates in the Missouri general election of 1950.
-Its candidates were defeated.
-Also, the party nominated Douglas MacArthur for president in 1952.
+The Christian Nationalist Crusade engaged in the circulation of petitions urging national action opposing desegregation.
+As a political party, the Christian Nationalist Party unsuccessfully ran candidates in the Missouri general election of 1950.
+The party nominated Douglas MacArthur for president in 1952.
 MacArthur's name appeared on the ballot in Missouri, where he received 535 votes, but without his endorsement.

 The Rev. Alvin Mayall, of Bakersfield, Calif., headed the organization in 1968 when he also was named head of the Wallace-for-President campaign.
 Wallace campaign organizers concluded Mayall "had far more interest in Jew-baiting than in electing George Wallace."

-It moved to Glendale, California, in 1953.
-It was disbanded in 1977.
+The organization moved its offices to Glendale, California, in 1953.
+Following Smith's death in 1976, control of the CNC passed to his nephew, Roland Lee Morgan.
+As editor of The Cross and the Flag, Morgan shorted the publication's standard length, doubled the subscription price, and published mostly reprinted articles from Smith rather than new content.
+In December 1977, Morgan moved the headquarters to Eureka Springs, Missouri.